When is Registration?

 What are the Divisions and Ages?

 For our house league hockey program, we usually have 5 divisions.
-We group the divisions in 2 or 3 year age brackets that work well for our league, although with some adjustment to account for differences in skill levels as between individuals.
+We group the divisions in 2 or 3 year age brackets that work well for our league, although with some adjustment to older or younger age groups to account for differences in skill levels amongst individuals.

 Who Are The Goalies?